 Make it relevant to the media’s target audience

 What newspapers, radio and television care about is getting their audience to read, watch or listen to the news they have to deliver.
 If the news you deliver isn’t relevant to their audience, it simply won’t get a run.
 Local newspapers and radio, in particular, are more interested in running stories that relate to their local area.
 Look for local angles or connections to the stories you’re pitching.
 Even a national story can be made local if it relates to you – the local!
 Make sure this local connection is in the first few lines of your press release as they may never reach your third paragraph.
 Make sure you’re familiar with the publication or program before you pitch.
+Oh, and ensure you’re pitching media that your ideal client is consuming.

 Have you written a press release lately?